ShivankAw07/Business-Performance-and-Sales-Analytics-Dashboard/README.md

 This project analyzes retail sales data to identify revenue drivers, loss-making products, regional performance, and customer insights using SQL and Power BI.

+The key questions which arise while handling a business query ,are - Which regions and categories generate the highest revenue and profit?

+Which products are loss-making despite high sales?

+How do discounts impact profit margins?

+What are the monthly and yearly sales trends?

+Who are the high-value customers?

+Hence following questions are answered by the the analaysis done.

 ### Repository Structure
 - data: Superstore Dataset(Kaggle)
 - sql: All SQL queries used for analysis